Inductor Basics: Structure, Parameters, and Measurement

 (2) Horizontal Oscillating Coils for TV

 There is a square hole in the center of the magnetic core, and the line synchronization adjustment knob is directly inserted into it.
-If rotating the adjustment knob, we can change the relative distance between the core and the coil, thereby changing the inductance of the coil and keeping the line oscillation frequency at 15625HZ.
-In this way, this oscillation frequency with the line synchronization pulse sent by the automatic frequency control circuit (AFC) will generate asynchronous oscillation.
+By rotating the adjustment knob, we can change the relative distance between the core and the coil, thereby changing the inductance of the coil and keeping the line oscillation frequency at 15625Hz.
+In this way, this oscillation frequency with the line synchronization pulse sent by the automatic frequency control circuit (AFC) will generate synchronous oscillation.

 Block diagram of receiver showing automatic frequency control